 - other changes as needed

-6. Notice and take appropriate action if something does not confirm to our policies or normal procedures, even if you are not provided with explicit instructions (e.g., a missing checklist item, a security policy that is not being followed, an end user with admin privileges, a machine you were assigned to set up or troubleshoot for a customer we manage that does not have our RMM software on it, etc.) If such a case arises, notify a senior team member of the discrepancy promptly.
+6. Notice and take appropriate action if something does not conform to our policies or normal procedures, even if you are not provided with explicit instructions (e.g., a missing checklist item, a security policy that is not being followed, an end user with admin privileges, a machine you were assigned to set up or troubleshoot for a customer we manage that does not have our RMM software on it, etc.) If such a case arises, notify a senior team member of the discrepancy promptly.

 7. Attend to "Workstation offline" tickets promptly as needed.

-7. Notice and take appropriate action if you notice a technical issue while working on a different issue (e.g., you’re checking backups on a server and you happen to notice updates have been failing on the server).
+8. Notice and take appropriate action if you notice a technical issue while working on a different issue (e.g., you’re checking backups on a server and you happen to notice updates have been failing on the server).
 If such a case arises:

 - Create a ticket for it.
 Assign Office Admin as secondary resource.
 Add a note to the ticket to ask Office Admin to schedule a tech to handle it.
 You may ask to shadow the tech as they work so you can learn.